 View Ou com Balla Barcelona in a larger map

-This year, Corpus Christi falls on Thursday 31st may, and in most case you will be able to see l’Ou com Balla in the spaces listed above between the 31st may itself and Sunday 3th June (Note that in some places the tradition can only be seen on 31st May itself). + info (catalan)
+This year, Corpus Christi falls on Thursday 20th june, and in most case you will be able to see l’Ou com Balla in the spaces listed above between the 20th june itself and Sunday 23rd june (Note that in some places the tradition can only be seen on 31st May itself). + info (2018 -catalan)